Lee–Enfield: Civilian use

 The Lee–Enfield rifle is a popular gun for historic rifle enthusiasts and those who find the 10-round magazine, loading by charger clips, and the rapid bolt-action useful for Practical Rifle events.
 Since formation in 1998, organisations such as the Lee Enfield Rifle Association have assisted in not just preserving rifles in shooting condition (many Lee–Enfields are being deactivated and sold as "wall-hangers" to collectors who do not hold a Firearms Licence in countries where they are required), but holding events and competitions.
 Lee–Enfields are also popular with competitors in service rifle competitions in many Commonwealth countries.

 The Lee–Enfield series is very popular for service rifle shooting competitions in the UK and Australia due to the prohibitions on the legal ownership of semi-automatic centrefire rifles in Great Britain and restrictions on the legal ownership of semi-automatic centrefire rifles in Australia.
 (For more information see Gun politics in the United Kingdom and Gun politics in Australia.)

+Conversions

 Rhineland Arms produces .45 ACP conversion kits for the Lee–Enfield action using M1911 pistol magazines.